thinkful-ei21/Mike-Giovanni-Spaced-Repetition-Client/README.md

 # WHERE AM I

 'Where am I' is a spaced-repetition app for associating famous monuments with the countries they are in and for inspiring future travel.
-Match the correct country name to each image.
+Try to match the correct country name to each image.

+As you answer correctly, you will be presented with fewer and fewer images from the country you've been getting right.
+Get one wrong, and the app will return present you with images from that country more often so you can reinforce your memory.
+For each user, we maintain a linked list (implimented in mongoose) of country cards which track the user's successes at country-association and are reordered according to their track record.

 Countries you identify accurately will show up less often.

-You can find the hosted app [here](https://thawing-shore-65597.herokuapp.com/dashboard) and the server code [here](https://github.com/thinkful-ei21/Mike-Giovanni-Spaced-Repetition-Server)
+You can find the hosted app [here](https://whereami.surge.sh/) and the server code [here](https://github.com/thinkful-ei21/Mike-Giovanni-Spaced-Repetition-Server)

 ### SCREENSHOTS